-An engineered hardwood floor is a great option for you home.
+An engineered wood floor is a great option for your home.
 Reliable, versatile, and created from real wood, it’s the perfect way to update your interior décor with a warm and cosy feel.

 What does ‘engineered’ mean?